Overy Marshes

 Garden Drove

-East Hills from the Northern end of Garden Drove
+East Hills from the bottom of Garden Drove

 Can you just see the flash of red as the Redstart flew along the hedge line.